-Figure 3: Period A - Efficient frontiers for the MAD-type models.
+FIG. 3.
+Period A - Efficient frontiers for the MAD-type models.

-As an additional insight in models comparison, the efficient frontiers, found by the models over the different periods, can be analyzed.
+As an additional insight in models comparison, the efficient frontiers, found by the models over the different periods, can be analysed.
 In particular, it may be interesting to compare the efficient frontiers obtained by the different models in the same period.
 In this case the analysis strictly depends on the mean/risk space used to compare the models.
-With respect to Period A, Figure 3 shows the efficient frontiers for the models MAD, 2-MAD(1) and 2-MAD(0.4), respectively.
-In particular, the part (a) of the figure represents the frontiers in the space mean/2-MAD(1), while the part (b) in the space mean/MAD.
+With respect to Period A, Fig. 3 shows the efficient frontiers for the models MAD, 2-MAD(1) and 2-MAD(0.4), respectively.
+In particular, panel (a) of the figure represents the frontiers in the space mean/2-MAD(1), while panel (b) represents those in the space mean/MAD.

 For each frontier we have plotted the sequence of points corresponding to the portfolios selected by each model for the seven target required rates of return.
-Since in Figure 3.a the frontiers are represented in the mean/2-MAD(1) space, in order to plot the frontier for the MAD model it has been necessary to compute the value of the level penalized mean semideviation $z_2$ .
-For the model 2-MAD(0.4), we have simply summed up the values of $z_1$ and $z_2$ already available.
-On the other hand, in Figure 3.b the frontiers for the models 2-MAD(1) and 2-MAD(0.4) have been represented by plotting only their $z_1$ value (i.e. the mean absolute semi-deviation) as a component of the risk.
-Notice that the relative position of the frontiers may be misleading in terms of models comparison.
+Since in Fig. 3(a) the frontiers are represented in the mean/2-MAD(1) space, in order to plot the frontier for the MAD model it has been necessary to compute the value of the 2-level penalized mean semideviation z_2 .
+For the model 2-MAD(0·4), we have simply summed up the values of z_1 and z_2 already available.
+On the other hand, in Fig. 3(b) the frontiers for the models 2-MAD(1) and 2-MAD(0·4) have been represented by plotting only their z_1 value (i.e. the mean absolute semideviation) as a component of the risk.
+Notice that the relative position of the frontiers in the two figures is reversed.
+Hence, the relative position of the different frontiers may be misleading in terms of models comparison.